 Buckwheat flour is loaded with essential nutrients just like gram flour and it does a similar savory flavor as well.
 Buckwheat flavor is a great substitute and it’s quite versatile as well, it is gluten-free as well and works for thickening and coating.

 You can also replace the all-purpose wheat flour with an equal amount of buckwheat flour in any recipe.
-It is the ideal choice if you need something with a similar taste and texture with gram flour.
+It is the ideal choice if you need something with a similar taste and texture to gram flour.

 2. Chickpea Flour